Psychological Abuse – a Horror Story Behind Closed Doors

 What is psychological abuse?

-What’s alarming is that this kind of is really common and yet only a few people understand what psychological abuse definition is and how to offer help to a victim if ever they meet someone who experiences this type of abuse.
+Yet, only a few people understand what psychological abuse is and how to offer help to a victim if they ever meet someone who experiences this type of abuse.

-Some might say that this kind of abuse isn’t as bad as physical abuse but most experts would argue that psychological abuse is as destructive as any form of abuse.
-Anyone who has experienced violence will no longer feel safe in their own home, will no longer trust any other person and will ultimately destroy relationships, self-esteem, faith in humanity and even how you see yourself.
+Some might say that this kind of abuse isn’t as bad as physical abuse, but most experts would argue that psychological abuse is as destructive as any form of abuse.

-Furthermore, abuse of any form will greatly affect children and how they will see the world growing up.
+Furthermore, abuse of any form will greatly affect children and how they see the world growing up.

 How to know if you are being abused

-Psychological abuse in relationships can sometimes be hard to see because most couples today show off how perfect they are in public and social media.
+Psychological abuse in relationships can sometimes be hard to see because most couples today show off how perfect they are in public and on social media.

-You will know when something’s wrong.
-Abuse always begins after marriage or engagement and may not be so frequent to start.
-It may take months or years to progress because reality is; the abuser wants you to depend on them that’s why abuse mostly requires years of being together.
-As the years pass, the abuse gets worse.
-From yelling to calling names, from picking a fight to belittling your personality, from swearing to threats — abuse isn’t limited to physical violence only.
+It may take months or years to progress because the reality is; the abuser wants you to depend on them; that’s why abuse mostly requires years of being together.
+As the years’ pass, the abuse gets worse.

 Signs of psychological abuse

-- Being called names like “stupid”, “moron” etc.
+- Being called names like “stupid,” “moron” etc.

 - Frequent yelling

-- Constant insults to you, your personality and even your family
+- Constant insults to you, your personality, and even your family

 - Living in a life of torment